alexander-rykov/user-storage-project/README.md

 Add new tests first, then add implementation to _UserStorageService_.
 Run tests, review and commit.

+- [ ] Change the code of you application to have the MASTER NODE that is connected with two SLAVE NODES.

 - [ ] Add a new interface _INotificationSubscriber_ and implement [Observer design pattern](https://refactoring.guru/design-patterns/observer) as shown on the class diagram below:

 ![Master-Slave Observer](images/ClientAndServiceObserver.png "Master-Slave Observer")